StoneCo Ltd. (STNE) is ready for next Episode as it posted an annual sales of 893,840 K

 StoneCo Ltd. (NASDAQ: STNE) Trading Performance Indicators

-You can see what StoneCo Ltd. (STNE) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.07.
-Likewise, its price to free cash flow for the trailing twelve months is 7.45.
+Take a look at StoneCo Ltd.’s (STNE) current performance indicators.
+Last quarter, stock had a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.35.
+Likewise, its price to free cash flow for the trailing twelve months is 8.14.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.86, a number that is poised to hit 0.31 in the next quarter and is forecasted to reach 2.86 in one year’s time.